MariusBrummer/pytest/README.md

 # pytest
-To execute the tests, run the command  "py.test --html=report.html --verbose" The step definitions are not implemented.
+To execute the tests, run the command  "pytest Tests" The step definitions are not implemented.